What Lice Look Like:

 Nits are most commonly found in the “hot spots” of the head.
 These hot spots are the places that lice most like to lay their eggs.
 The hot spots are behind both ears, on the nape of the neck, and on the crown of the head.

 A common misunderstanding is that nits are white.
 Nits have a shiny appearance and can appear white, especially in dark hair, but most lice eggs are not actually white.
 They vary in color, from light golden to dark brown, depending on how close they are to hatching.
-(You can learn more by clicking through to my Dead vs. Live Nits article.)
+(You can learn more by clicking through to my Dead vs. Live Nits article or my What Lice Eggs (Nits) Look Like article.)

 They are extremely small, just a little smaller than a poppyseed.
 They are also teardrop shaped (not circular) and glued on the side of the hair strand.